 We've all got our flaws, our little defects, and as we move along through life, like it or not, they become more and more obvious.
 They're not all that harmful, unless they harm others or prevent us from being all that we can really be.
 I can be stingy.
 I like to be right all the time.
 Those are a couple of mine, I'm afraid – but at least I'm aware of them, and that's where this trick has to start, there's the point where you can pick up this handy "centering tool:"

 When we find ourselves in a situation where we want to react – which means we're likely to act out on one of our personality flaws like "I'm not going to pay that much" or "This guy doesn't know what he's talking about" – listen to the bell ring!
 See the red flag!
-Here's your chance to find your center of focus.
+Here's your chance to practice restraint, and find your center ground.
 You have a choice right at that moment to "act out" or not – but don't do it.
-Instead, do the old "count to three," and say: Thanks very much, I'm not going there today.
+Instead, do the old "count to three," and say: Thanks very much, I'm not going there right now.

-That takes care of the low end, now for the high side – create an ideal goal, like: what would the ideal Dad do right now?
-Or: how would Mahatma Gandhi treat this guy?
-Set the bar high enough so that reaching for it will pull you out of your funky tendencies (The Funky Tendencies - I loved their first album).
+That takes care of the low end, now for the high side – create an ideal goal, like what would the ideal Dad do right now?
+Or how would Mahatma Gandhi treat this guy?
+Set the bar high enough so that just reaching for it will pull you out of your funky tendencies (The Funky Tendencies - I loved their first album).